-Audit Committee, Finance Committee, Governance Committee
+Audit, Finance and Governance Committee

 Michael Metzger resides in Chautauqua County.
 He received his MBA from Rochester Institute of Technology and his BBA from Saint Bonaventure University.
 His work experience details positions held at Bausch & Lomb (Controller), Acu-Rite Companies, Inc., (Chief Financial Officer) and Blackstone Business Enterprises (President).
 Currently, Vice President of Finance & Administration at the State University of New York at Fredonia.
 He currently serves on the M & T Bank Advisory Board, The Resource Center Finance Committee, Chautauqua Region Community Foundation Investment Committee, Saint Mary of Lourdes Finance Committee, WNY Junior Achievement Advisory Committee, Rotary International,-Jamestown Chapter, INSYTE Board of Directors, and Western New York Regional Economic Development Council.
 Michael and his wife Marjorie are the proud parents of two, daughters – Dr. Rachel (Jon) Taliercio and Laura (Matt) Kerls.
 They are grandparents to five grandchildren Ethan, Fynn and Landon Taliercio, Michael and Reagan Kerls.